PhD Program

 Admissions

-The School of Social Work determines eligibility for regular or "admission with permission to continue" admission primarily on the basis of previous academic records.
+The School of Social Work determines eligibility for regular or "admission with permission to continue" admission partially on the basis of previous academic records, but also based on each applicant's unique Statement of Purpose and information from their references.
 Successful applicants must meet the minimum admission requirements of the Graduate School prior to consideration by the School of Social Work PhD Program.

 School of Social Work PhD Program Admissions Requirements and Additional Information About Supporting Documentation: